Welcome to my Thrive Themes Membership Review!

 The Theme Builder is different from Thrive Architect because you can use it to customize your entire website, versus just a page or a post with Architect.

-Thrive Leads is something that I personally use all over my site.
+Thrive Leads is something that I personally use and test on different parts of my site.
 Using Thrive Leads, I currently have (although, I change this a lot so it might be different by the time you read this):

 - An exit pop-up

 - A bottom banner on my Wealthy Affiliate review page

 This changes a lot though because I like to test different ways to do things.
 And Thrive Leads gives you a lot of options to try: